︎ contact emmahaugh.works(@)gmail.com

 about...

-Emma Wolf-Haugh is a visual artist, educator and writer based in Berlin and Dublin and working internationally.
-Emma’s work is shaped by economic necessity, engaging forms of recycling, thrift and ephemera that result in soft modularity, wild archiving, and performative intervention, posing questions about value, accumulation, and authorship.
-They see a cultural centring of thrift as part of a tradition of queer-working class vernacular and ethics, promiscuous and adept at working within limitations.
-Their pedagogical and publishing work posits the imagination as a political tool with radical potential that can exist and erupt anywhere and at anytime.
-Emma’s work is often collaborative generating forms of temporary collectivity, intent on the erotic and energetic capacity of brief encounter.
-Emma’s work occupies many different sites, spaces and relations including exhibition, performance, filmmaking, publishing, writing, disruptive pedagogy, friendship and solidarity, elements that often get messy together in long term projects.
+Lyónn Wolf is a trans, working class, visual artist, educator & writer making work intentionally shaped by economic necessity.
+They engage forms of recycling, thrift & ephemera, resulting in soft modularity, wild archiving & performative intervention, posing questions about value, accumulation & authorship.
+They see a cultural centring of thrift as part of a tradition of queer-working class vernacular & ethics, promiscuous & adept at working within limitations.
+Their pedagogical and publishing work posits the imagination as a political tool with radical potential that can exist & erupt anywhere at anytime.

-Emma has developed a trilogy of works since 2014 dealing with queer economies and spatial politics.
-The Re-appropriation of Sensuality, Sex in Public, and Domestic Optimism have been exhibited through various iterations at: The Project Arts Centre Dublin, The Grazer Kunstverein, Steirischer Herbst Festival Graz, NCAD Gallery Dublin, Dundee Contemporary Arts, District Berlin, Den Frie Center Of Contemporary Art Copenhagen, nGbK Berlin, Archive Kabinet Berlin and Survival Kit Festival Riga among other places.
+Lyónn has developed a trilogy of works since 2014 dealing with queer economies and spatial politics.
+The Re-appropriation of Sensuality, Sex in Public, and Domestic Optimism have been exhibited through various iterations at: The Project Arts Centre Dublin, The Grazer Kunstverein, Steirischer Herbst Festival Graz, NCAD Gallery Dublin, Dundee Contemporary Arts, District Berlin, Den Frie Center Of Contemporary Art Copenhagen, nGbK Berlin, Archive Kabinet Berlin, Survival Kit Festival Riga and De Appel Amsterdam among other places.

-Emma recently published a book of experimental artist writing with Scriptings Berlin and Archive Books Berlin/Milan 2021, they are a fellow with the Berliner Förderprogramm Künstlerische Forschung 2022/23.
+Lyónn recently published a book of artist writing with Scriptings Berlin, Archive Books Berlin/Milan 2021 & Eeclectic Publishing, they were recently a fellow with the Berliner Förderprogramm Künstlerische Forschung 2022/23.

 Mark